andis-sprinkis/swayscale/README.md

 # Per application display scaling in Linux, using Sway

-A demonstration of how to get per-application display scaling on Linux, by containing the application in a window of a [Sway window manager](https://swaywm.org/) instance with a custom display scale applied.
+A demonstration of how to get per-application GUI scaling on Linux, by containing the application in a window of a [Sway window manager](https://swaywm.org/) instance with a custom display scale applied.

 This is intended for user interfaces of older applications that do not scale to the modern OS GUI font resolution, therefore look tiny.